agarzola/symdeps/README.md

 `--hard-copy` flag to the command or setting `"hard-copy": true` in your `symdeps` config.
 If either one of these is set, dependencies should be copied instead of linked.
+- **Create relative links.** The ability to generate symbolic links whose target paths are relative to the location of the link instead of absolute.
+This is useful in the creation of deployment artifacts or when otherwise moving the application root somewhere.